Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 For some kinds of decision-making with substantial consequences, there is a privacy interest in being able to exclude oneself from automated profiling.
 For example, some services may alter the price of products (price discrimination) or offers for credit or insurance based on data collected about a person.
 Those alterations may be consequential (financially, say) and objectionable to people who believe those decisions based on data about them are inaccurate or unjust.
 As another example, some services may draw inferences about a user's identity, humanity, or presence based on facial recognition algorithms run on camera data.
 Because facial recognition algorithms and training sets are fallible and may exhibit certain biases, people may not wish to submit to decisions based on that kind of automated recognition.

 People may change their decisions about consent or may object to subsequent uses of data about themselves.
-Retaining rights requires ongoing control, not just at the time of collection.
+Data rights mean that a person needs to have ongoing control, not just a choice at the time of collection.

 We talk of controlled de-identified data when:

 Different situations involving controlled de-identified data will require different controls.
-For instance, if the controlled de-identified data is only being processed by one actor, typical controls include making sure that the identifiers used in the data are unique to that dataset, that any person (e.g. an employee of the actor) with access to the data is barred (e.g. based on legal terms) from sharing the data further, and that technical measures exist to prevent re-identification or the joining of different data sets involving this data, notably against timing or k-anonymity attacks.
+For instance, if the controlled de-identified data is only being processed by one actor, typical controls include making sure that the identifiers used in the data are unique to that dataset, that any person (e.g. an employee of the actor) with access to the data is barred (e.g. based on legal terms) from sharing the data further, and that technical measures exist to prevent re-identification or the joining of different data sets involving this data.

 In general, the goal is to ensure that controlled de-identified data is used in a manner that provides a viable degree of oversight and accountability such that technical and procedural means to guarantee the maintenance of pseudonymity are preserved.